hbowie/notenik-KB/Overview.md

 [[Markdown]] is supported in the Body field, as well as in other fields of type [[longtext]].
 Several extensions to basic Markdown are supported, including [[wiki-style links]] from one Note to another.

-Notenik offers several ways to get Note data into and out of Notenik, using a variety of different formats.
+Notenik offers several ways to get Note data into and out of Notenik, in a variety of different formats.

 Notenik also has its own templating language.
 You can create [[Merge Templates]], using your preferred text editor, and can then merge the Notes and their Fields into one or more templates in order to create output text files -- most typically, HTML files.